 This indicator comes standards on mostly all trading platforms.
 You just need to make this adjustment.

 Step One: Find the currency pair that is showing a high the last 50 candlesticks.
 (OR low depending on the trade)

-The 80-20 Trading strategy can be used with any time period.
+The 80-20 Trading strategy can be used for any period.

-The reason for that, is that there are reversals of trends in every time period.
+The reason for that is that there are reversals of trends in every period.
 So this can be a swing trade, day trade, or a scalping trade.
-As long as it follows the rules it is a valid trade.
+As long as it follows the rules, it is a valid trade.